royaltm/spectrusty-tutorial/step4.md

 ### Make it optional

 In our keyboard handling routine, we have dedicated the arrow (cursor) keys and the right control key exclusively for the joystick interface.
-What if the user wants to use the cursor keys for the cursor control in BASIC instead?.
+What if the user wants to use the cursor keys for the cursor control in BASIC instead?
 In other words, how to make the joystick optional?

 In the [spectrusty::bus] module there is a meta-device named [OptionalBusDevice].
 Basically, this works like an [Option] enum but implements the [BusDevice] trait, so we can plug in or take out a device of some predefined type at run time.